magentabusiness/magentabusiness.github.io/_includes/templates/install/windows-pe-docker-queue-in-memory.md

-**ThingsBoard includes In Memory Queue service and use it by default without extra settings.**
+**IoT Hub includes In Memory Queue service and use it by default without extra settings.**

-Create docker compose file for ThingsBoard queue service:
+Create docker compose file for IoT Hub queue service:

 ```text
 docker-compose.yml